 Rightsizing to a Condo Part 3: Decorating Your Smaller Space

 Last year, Activa was proud to host a fun and informative event about how to rightsize to a condo after living in a larger home!
 We know it can be intimidating to make this change, so we brought in a series of experts to give our audience some of the tools and know-how to do it.
 We’ve recapped each speaker’s presentation so that we can offer these insights to all of our ActivaLearn readers.
 Keep reading to learn how you can make the transition to a smaller space!
-For the final part of this series, Activa’s Design Studio Manager, Laura Wilson, spoke about how to maximize the visual impact of a condo with her top five tips on colour selection, furniture choices and more.
+For the final part of this series, our design studio experts spoke about how to maximize the visual impact of a condo with their top five tips on colour selection, furniture choices and more.

 Tip 1: Let There Be Light

 In a smaller space, it’s important to maximize the amount of light in your home!
 Keep the overall design light and airy, with a neutral colour palette.
 Think light wood floors and pale walls to create a sense of calm and space.
 When choosing your flooring, try to use the same product throughout the main living area – this will open up the space and allow you to be more flexible with furniture placement.
 Buying new furniture for your home?
 The best chairs and tables for small spaces have bases you can see through!
 Exposed legs allow light to pass under your furniture and will prevent the room from feeling tight or cluttered.
 This goes for couches, beds, and nightstands too!

 Tip 2: Think Vertically